system76/tech-docs/src/models/gaze16/repairs.md

 ![RAM slots](./img/ram-slots.jpg)

 3. Remove the RAM from the slot.
-4. Insert the new RAM (or reseat the existing RAM) by placing it in the keyed slot and pressing down on the RAM until it clicks into place.
+4. Insert the new RAM (or reseat the existing RAM) by placing it in the keyed slot and pressing down until it clicks into place.

 ## Replacing an M.2/NVMe SSD: